 Niacin plays a pivotal role in cellular energy production and metabolism:

 - DNADNA, short for Deoxyribonucleic Acid, is like the secret instruction manual inside every living cell.
 It contains all the genetic information needed to build and maintain an organism, including humans!
-Imagine DNA as a complex cookbook with recipes for all… Read More Repair: Niacin is also involved in DNA repair, helping to maintain the genetic integrity of cells.
+Imagine DNA as a complex cookbook with recipes for all the different parts that make you, you. • Synonyms: Well-documented synonyms… Read More Repair: Niacin is also involved in DNA repair, helping to maintain the genetic integrity of cells.

 - Cholesterol Metabolism: High doses of niacin can lower LDL (“bad”) cholesterol and triglycerides while increasing HDLThink of cholesterol as tiny packages traveling through your blood vessels, much like cars on a highway.
 There are two main types: LDL (“bad” cholesterol) and HDL (“good” cholesterol).
-HDL is like a helpful garbage truck that picks up extra… Read More (“good”) cholesterol, potentially reducing the risk of heart disease.
+HDL is like a helpful garbage truck that picks up extra cholesterol from your arteries and takes it back to the… Read More (“good”) cholesterol, potentially reducing the risk of heart disease.

 Impact of Sugar on Niacin: Indirect Connection

 While there’s no direct link between sugar intake and niacin deficiency, high-sugar diets can indirectly influence niacin metabolism.
 Excessive sugar consumption can lead to increased demand for niacin as your body works to process the excess sugar.
-Additionally, refined sugarsIn everyday terms, sugar refers to the sweet, crystalline substance we add to coffee, bake into cakes, or find naturally in fruits.
-But from a scientific perspective, sugar encompasses a broader category of molecules called carbohydrates.
-These are the body’s… Read More lack niacin, potentially contributing to deficiency if dietary intake is inadequate.
+Additionally, refined sugarsSugar is a substance represented as a simple carbohydrate (a basic type of molecule made of carbon, hydrogen, and oxygen) that serves as a vital component throughout the body.
+It is the primary source of energy for most cells, acting like the body’s main fuel.
+Every part of the body,… Read More lack niacin, potentially contributing to deficiency if dietary intake is inadequate.

 Research on Niacin:

 - Guyton, J. R., & Bays, H. E. (2007).
 Safety considerations with niacin therapyTherapy is a broad term encompassing various treatment approaches aimed at improving health and well-being.
 It’s like a toolkit with various tools designed to address specific ailments and promote healing.
-While often associated with mental health, therapy extends far beyond… Read More.
+While often associated with mental health, therapy extends far beyond the mind, encompassing physical and medical treatments as well.
+Etymology… Read More.
 The American Journal of Cardiology, 99(6), S22-S31.

 - Brown, B. G., et al. (1991).
 Niacin and nicotinic acidA Deep Dive into pH, Health, and Everyday Life Have you ever puckered your lips after biting into a lemon or felt a burning sensation in your chest after a spicy meal?
-That’s the tangy sensation of acidity in action….
-Read More: a review of their clinical effects and mechanisms of action.
+That’s the tangy sensation of acidity in action.
+While we often associate acidity with food and taste, it’s… Read More: a review of their clinical effects and mechanisms of action.
 Nutrition Reviews, 49(5), 137-149.

 Additional Information: